-It’s said that you don’t really know the value of something until you loose it.
+It’s often said that you don’t know the value of something until you loose it.

 For twenty years as a figure skater, I ripped through, shredded and etched ice in pursuit of meeting every challenge that faced me in the sport of skating.
 Everyday, the ice would start glissenning and smooth.
 The first steps onto it would hiss almost imperceptably.
 But the end of practice would reveal the opposite: a matte and rough surface.
 Both I and the ice were worn… all that was left was grit and scars.
 But as I’d look out onto that marred surface, I’d see my day, recorded in every scrape, cut, and frosty burr.
 A detailed accounting of my actions taken in pursuit of a dream.